ARlinklabs/docs/getting-started/quickstart.md

 Choose your preferred domain option:

 {% tabs %}
-{% tab title="Custom ArNS Name" %}
+{% tab title="Arlink undername " %}
-1. Enable "Custom ArNS Name" in deployment settings
+1. Enable "Arlink undername" in deployment settings
 2. Enter your preferred name (e.g., `myapp`)
 3. Your application will be available at: `myapp_arlink.arweave.net`